Dealing with Stigma

 Offers information for practitioners on HIV/AIDS current research, new developments, and recent activities of the American Psychological Association (APA).
 Includes articles focused on the challenges and needs people living with HIV face in rural communities.

 Organizations(s): American Psychological Association (APA)

 HIV/AIDS Stigma and Discrimination

-A brief specifically designed to help social workers and others working with HIV/AIDS patients understand the individual and cultural stigmas surrounding HIV and its effect on prevention, care, and treatment.
+A brief specifically designed to help social workers and others working with people living with HIV/AIDS understand the individual and cultural stigmas surrounding HIV and its effect on prevention, care, and treatment.
 Includes suggestions for social workers to help address stigmas associated with HIV/AIDS in their community.

 Author(s): Tomaszewski, E.

-Organization(s): National Association of Social Workers, Human Rights and International Affairs Division
+Organization(s): National Association of Social Workers (NASW), Human Rights and International Affairs Division